Meet Our Faculty

 Miss Kristin Nugent

-Miss Kristin Nugent (Loveland Instructor) began dancing at age 3 where she was one of the very first students to ever step through Loveland Dance Academy’s door.
+Miss Kristin Nugent (Loveland Dance Academy Instructor) began dancing at age 3 where she was one of the very first students to ever step through Loveland Dance Academy’s door.
 She continued her dance training at LDA until her senior year in high school in 2007.
 From 2008-2011, Miss Kristin was a student at the University of Northern Colorado, where she was a large part of the dance program.
 From 2009-2011, she was the President of the UNC Dance Alliance that put on multiple shows and events each year.
 In 2011, Miss Kristin moved to Vienna, Austria, where she was both an au pair and a dance instructor at the University of Austria – Vienna.
 She taught English-immersion dance classes for the entire school year there and held multiple master classes in Jazz.
 Miss Kristin moved back to the United States in the fall of 2012 and began teaching again at LDA.
-She has been dancing now for 24 years and believes that dance is like life: You learn how to stand in a line, have coordination, not push your friends, be creative, and most of all, have a really fun time.
+She has been dancing now for over 25 years and believes that dance is like life: You learn how to stand in a line, have coordination, not push your friends, be creative, and most of all, have a really fun time.

 Miss Lisa Ordoñez